reeseovine/herald/README.md

 #### NOTE: This project is in beta and is not guaranteed to be stable.
 Proceed at your own risk!

 ## Features
-- Newspaper/magazine-like layout with Bootstrap
+- Responsive newspaper/magazine-like layout with Bootstrap
 - Light and dark mode
-- Responsive layout
 - Infinite scroll
 - Full-text search
 - Bookmarks
-- Basic weather widget
+- Basic weather widget (only supports OpenWeatherMap for now)
 - Syntax highlighting in code blocks powered by [highlight.js](https://highlightjs.org/)
 - Mark articles as read just by scrolling to the bottom (or with a button)

+Screenshots can be found at [the end](#what-does-herald-look-like) of this document.

 ## Limitations
 - Intentionally implements only a subset of the Miniflux API to minimize potential damage that could be caused by malicious visitors.
-- Feed contents are only as good as what is provided by Miniflux.
+- Article contents are only as good as what is provided by Miniflux.
 I recommend telling Miniflux to fetch original contents and setting [rules](https://miniflux.app/docs/rules.html) to get the best quality.
 - Opinionated.
 I'm making this for *me* first, and some of the design choices may reflect that.

 ## Setup